zk4/epub2html/README.md

 # why
 Reading epub in PC is pain as hell.
 I have tried a lot tool like `calibre` `epubreader` for better view experience.
 However, some of the pifalls always exist in one or another.
-- Loading is super slow for big epub because of the splitted file.
+- Loading is super slow for big epub because of the splitted files.
 - No smooth scrolling.
-Caculatiing pages for ever.

 So I wonder.
 I have a web browser like  Chrome which is a natural epub reader.
 And we can install any plugin we want from google store.  for example, I use vim binding a lot, how do we navigate in epub with vim binding by the power of vimium plugin.